sareoo/simple-notepad/README.md

 # simple-notepad
-A simple notepad application written in C++ for a college project
+A simple notepad application written in C#for a college project